Arizona Father’s Rights: Child Support

-We Are Here To Make Sure You Get Credit For Child Support You Have Provided Since Your Separation Or Divorce
+We Are Here To Make Sure That You Get Credit for All the Child Support You Have Provided Since Your Separation or Divorce!

-Arizona child support guidelines determine, with only a few exceptions, the amount of child support payments.
-The guidelines take into account the income of each parent, day care costs, medical and health insurance expenses, and the amount of parenting time/custody each parent has been awarded.
-The information is entered on a parent's worksheet, and the support obligation is ordered by the court.
+Arizona child support guidelines determine, with only a few exceptions, the amount of child support payments by considering the income of each parent, day care costs, medical and health insurance expenses, and the amount of parenting time/custody each parent has been awarded in the divorce decree.
+The information is entered on a parent’s worksheet for child support amount, and the support obligation is ordered by the court.

-It is important to note that the Arizona Legislature is considering adopting changes that would greatly affect how child support is calculated.
-We are here to advise you of these changes and how you can protect yourself, your rights and your income.
-Call us at 480-283-0352 to learn more about these changes, your options and what you can expect to pay in child support.
+It is also important to note that the Arizona legislature is always considering changes that would greatly affect how child support is calculated.
+Mr. Werner monitors all legislative actions regarding family law.
+At the Law Office of Mark Werner in Phoenix, our founding attorney, Mark Werner, is here to advise you of these changes and how you can protect yourself, your rights and your income.
+We are solely committed to representing fathers and have the skill and knowledge needed to help you defend your rights throughout child support disputes.

-You Should Avoid Making Cash Gifts, Mortgage Payments Or Other Undocumented Child Support Payments
+You Should Avoid Making Cash Gifts, Mortgage Payments, or Providing Other Undocumented Child Support Payments